About the Program

 You can review the on-site/hybrid preferences/plans of projects you’re interested in within the project description.

 Site Supervisors are staff members of the local government agency/organization that Fellows are placed with, and will directly oversee their day-to-day project work and assist with any project-specific questions Fellows may have.
-Site Supervisors will also provide mentorship and guidance in their sector of work, as well as in the Fellow’s professional development.
+Site Supervisors will also provide mentorship and guidance in their sector of work, as well as support the Fellow’s professional development.

 Program Benefits